thgh/rollup-plugin-livereload/README.md

 By default, it watches the current directory.
 If you also have css output, pass the folder to which the build files are written.

+This plugin supports the following options:
+* `clientUrl`: provide an alternative URL to the `livereload.js` script/resource.
+This URL is always preferred over all other generated URLs.
+* `clientHostname`: alternative hostname used instead of `localhost` or the site's current host, where the bundle is fetched from.
+Use this option when you include your bundle from a different host.

+All remaining options are passed to [`livereload.createServer()`][livereload].

+Example:
 ```
 livereload('dist')